 Description.
-As each vessel in our operating fleet was acquired from Teekay, these acquisitions were deemed to be business acquisitions between entities under common control.
-Accordingly, the carrying value of each of our vessels represents Teekay's carrying value at the date we acquired the vessel, less subsequent depreciation and impairment charges.
-We depreciate the original cost, less an estimated residual value, of our vessels on a straight-line basis over each vessel's estimated useful life.
+Acquisitions of vessels from Teekay were deemed to be business acquisitions between entities under common control.
+Accordingly, the carrying value of each such vessel represents Teekay's carrying value at the date we acquired the vessel, less subsequent depreciation and impairment charges.
+We depreciate the original cost, less an estimated residual value, of these vessels on a straight-line basis over each vessel's estimated useful life.
 The carrying values of our vessels may not represent their market value at any point in time because the market prices of second-hand vessels tend to fluctuate with changes in charter rates and the cost of newbuildings.
 Both charter rates and newbuilding costs tend to be cyclical in nature.

 We review vessels and equipment for impairment whenever events or circumstances indicate the carrying value of an asset, including the carrying value of the charter contract, if any, under which the vessel is employed, may not be recoverable.
 This occurs when the asset's carrying value is greater than the future undiscounted cash flows the asset is expected to generate over its remaining useful life.
 If the estimated future undiscounted cash flows of an asset exceed the asset's carrying value, no impairment is recognized even though the fair value of the asset may be lower than its carrying value.
-If the estimated future undiscounted cash flows of an asset exceed the asset's carrying value, no impairment is recognized even though the fair value of the asset may be lower than its carrying value.
 If the estimated future undiscounted cash flows of an asset are less than the asset's carrying value and the fair value of the asset is less than its carrying value, the asset is written down to its fair value.
 Fair value is calculated as the net present value of estimated future cash flows, which, in certain circumstances, will approximate the estimated market value of the vessel.
 For a vessel under charter, the discounted cash flows from that vessel may exceed its market value, as market values may assume the vessel is not employed on an existing charter.

-The following table presents the aggregate market values and carrying values of our vessels that we have determined have a market value that is less than their carrying value as of February 1, 2014.
-While the market values of these vessels are below their carrying values, no impairment has been recognized on any of these vessels in 2013 as the estimated future undiscounted cash flows relating to such vessels are greater than their carrying values.
+The following table presents the aggregate market values and carrying values of our vessels that we have determined have a market value that is less than their carrying value as of January 1, 2015.
+While the market values of these vessels are below their carrying values, no impairment has been recognized on any of these vessels in 2014 as the estimated future undiscounted cash flows relating to such vessels are greater than their carrying values.